-Please try and prepare for the Assessment so that it can be carried out as effectively and efficiently as possible.
-If the Assessor is unable to complete the process because for example, some records may not have been immediately available, processes in operation or facilities may not be to hand, it may be necessary to re-visit & unfortunately, we will need to pass on the extra cost.
+The average time required for an initial and subsequent Assessment or re-visit will vary according to each Scheme.
+Please try and prepare for the Assessment so that it can be carried out as effectively, efficiently and timely as possible.
+If the Assessor is unable to complete the process because for example, some records may not have been immediately available, processes in operation or facilities may not be to hand, it may be necessary to call again and unfortunately, we will need to pass on the extra cost.